mickfuzz/phd4/_posts/thesis_chapters/2023-9-6-Methods.md

 While members of this family were able to engage in planing via sketching on paper and in creating pixel art, they were reliant on others to implement code changes.
 This was in part due to improvised group roles.

-The freedom of choice and imagination allowed by desining on paper and via pixel art created compounding tensions.
+The freedom of choice and imagination allowed by designing on paper and via pixel art created compounding tensions.
 One crisis point involved a frustration of a child who was not able to implement a feature they wanted to add to the game next:

 A 3d bee design of one participant which happened when there was no framework.